 AA: As we close, could I get you to say a word about the Stonewall Riots?
 Do you remember those happening and how you felt when it happened?

 NG: I personally was actually at Stanford’s overseas program in Vienna, so I heard about it there, but I was just thrilled that members of our community were fighting back.

-The police had a long history of going in, arresting them and, and assaulting them and, and then publishing their names and having them lose their jobs and their livelihoods and everything and family exposure.
+The police had a long history of going in, arresting them and assaulting them and then publishing their names and having them lose their jobs and their livelihoods and everything and family exposure.
 Finally they were fighting back and they were stopping this kind of abusive behavior and so I felt hopeful about our future.

-…good friends…called shortly after the election and said, Do you want to, co-author a letter to President Obama calling for an immediate neuropsychiatric evaluation of Donald Trump?
+…good friends…called shortly after the election and said, Do you want to co-author a letter to President Obama calling for an immediate neuropsychiatric evaluation of Donald Trump?
 And we said, We’re there.

 I do remember that time because those years were the years in which Martin Luther King was murdered and Bobby Kennedy was murdered.
-It was a very tempestuous time and I was sort of more focused at that point on the anti-war movement.
+It was a very tempestuous time and I was more focused at that point on the anti-war movement.

 AA: Also incredibly important.
 Well, thank you.
 This wraps up our month on Pride-themed episodes, and I have learned so much and again, I’m so grateful to you, Nanette Gartrell and Dee Mosbacher.
-It’s just been a real honor to interview today.
+It’s just been a real honor to interview you today.
 Thank you so much for being here.